 Researches show that cherries help repress oxidative stress and decrease inflammation by suppressing inflammatory proteins, which help decrease symptoms related to arthritis.
-They can also decrease uric acid levels in your body, making them especially beneficial for those suffering from gout.
+They can also lower uric acid levels in your body, making them especially beneficial for those suffering from gout.

 Cherries help fight against diabetes

-Because cherries rank lower than many fruits on the glycemic index they don’t trigger spikes and crashes in your blood sugar and insulin levels.
+Because cherries rank lower than many fruits on the glycemic index, they don’t trigger spikes and crashes in your blood sugar and insulin levels.
 This makes them protect against diabetes.
 They are also important for managing the condition if you already have it.

 You can find fresh, dried, and canned apricots.
-Fresh apricots are available only during summer, but you can find dried and canned apricots all-year-round.
+Fresh apricots are available only during summer, but you can find dried and canned apricots all year round.
 It’s good to have them during the year because they have many benefits.

 They are very nutritious, and they contain many essential vitamins and minerals.
 They are a source of beta carotene, lutein, and zeaxanthin, which are potent antioxidants that help fight free radicals in your body.